alexfelmeister/780termproject/README.md

 Data Analytics
 ---------------------

-Goal to analyse CHOP Biorepository data with R and Python where needed create a web based dashboard on biorepository specimen data in D3.js.
+Goal to analyze CHOP Biorepository data with R and Python where needed create a web based dashboard on biorepository specimen data in D3.js.

 ## D3.js